Curriculum & Schedule

 Didactic Experience

-PGY 1 residents attend lectures on Mondays and Thursday afternoon, combined with the PGY 2 residents.
-They also attend NYMC Grand Round Series (virtually) as well as Wednesday mornings Case Conference or Journal Club conferences with all PGY levels.
+PGY 1 and PGY 2 residents attend lectures on Mondays and Fridays in the afternoon.
+They also attend NYMC Grand Round Series (virtually) on Thursday afternoons and Wednesday morning Case Conference or Journal Club conferences with all PGY levels.

 Call Responsibility